open-esq/regulationcrowdfunding/portal.md

 ## Part 0: Preliminary Matters

-0. Creating a working demonstration the portal.
+0. Creating a working demonstration of the portal.
 1. Creating a subsidiary owned in whole or part by Open, ESQ LLC.
 2. Registering subsidiary as a fundraising portal with the SEC.
 3. Registering subsidiary as a fundraising portal with FINRA.